SpedRutz/Petinder/README.md

 ## Notes

 Finished the Chatting Activty.
-Will Coontinue to update the App in the future
+Will Continue to update the App in the future